Kim Hollingsworth: Dismissal and fight for reinstatement

-On 18 July 1995 (while Hollingsworth was co-operating with the Royal Commission) Superintendent R. J. Myatt, Acting Principal at the Academy, dismissed her for omitting information about her previous employment from her application.
+On 18 July 1995, while Hollingsworth was co-operating with the Royal Commission, Superintendent R. J. Myatt, Acting Principal at the academy, dismissed her for omitting information about her previous employment in her application.

-In 1997 Hollingsworth appealed her dismissal to the Industrial Relations Commission of New South Wales (IRC).
-Commissioner Connor ordered the Police Service to reinstate Hollingsworth to her former position as student police officer and to pay her $35,000 for lost income.
+In 1997, Hollingsworth appealed her dismissal with the Industrial Relations Commission of New South Wales (IRC).
+Commissioner Connor ordered the Police Service to reinstate Hollingsworth to her former position as a student police officer and to pay her $35,000 in lost income.

-The Police Service in turn appealed this decision and, on 22 December 1997, the full bench of the IRC quashed her reinstatement, noting Hollingsworth's deception of the Police Service at the time of her recruitment.
-The Commission noted, however, "room for sympathy for Ms Hollingsworth and the position which she is in, particularly after her substantial co-operation with the Police Royal Commission".
+The Police Service appealed this decision.
+On 22 December 1997, the full bench of the IRC quashed her reinstatement, noting Hollingsworth's deception of the Police Service at the time of her recruitment.
+The Commission noted, "room for sympathy for Ms Hollingsworth and the position which she is in, particularly after her substantial co-operation with the Police Royal Commission".

-A counter appeal by Hollingsworth was determined in her favour by the IRC on 21 May 1999.
+On 21 May 1999, a counter appeal by Hollingsworth was determined in her favour by the IRC.
 The Police Service was ordered to reinstate her to her former position as a student police officer and to recommence her training with the next intake after 21 May 1999, and that the amount of $35,000 be paid no later than 28 May 1999.

-By the time of Hollingsworth's reinstatement, initial police training had been transferred to Charles Sturt University where students were required to complete three sessions of the Diploma of Policing Practice prior to appointment as a probationary constable.
+By the time of Hollingsworth's reinstatement, initial police training had been transferred to Charles Sturt University where students were required to complete three sessions of the Diploma of Policing Practice, prior to appointment as a probationary constable.
 Hollingsworth agreed to participate in that program.
-Despite attempting to study at the College on three occasions however, she was subjected to harassment and ridicule from other students and left the program.
+Despite attempting to study at the college on three occasions, she was subjected to harassment and ridicule from other students and left the program.

 In 2006, then aged 40, Hollingsworth launched a last-ditch effort to join the Police Force.
 She returned to court and sought to enforce the earlier orders to be employed as a student police officer.
 The court found that the position had since been abolished, and it had no power to vary the earlier decision.

 Hollingsworth's business interests now include horse agistment and trail riding.